– Roger Caras

 Bedlington Terrier

-Bedlington Terriers are known for their resemblance to a lamb with their curly, woolly coat and distinctive topknot.
+Bedlington Terriers are known for their resemblance to lambs with their curly, woolly coat and distinctive topknot.
 They have a hypoallergenic coat that sheds minimally and requires regular grooming.
 Bedlingtons are affectionate, playful dogs that are also known for their speed and agility.

 Chinese Crested